wlandau/workflowHelper/README.md

 **Do not modify the files inside `.remake`**.
 Manual changes there are not tracked.

-# A note on distributed computing
+# Distributed computing

-If you're running `make -j` over multiple nodes of a cluster, read this. [`remake`](https://github.com/richfitz/remake) uses a hidden folder called `.remake` in the current working directory for storing intermediate objects.
+If you're running `make -j` over multiple nodes of a cluster or cloud resource, read this. [`remake`](https://github.com/richfitz/remake) uses a hidden folder called `.remake` in the current working directory for storing intermediate objects.
 You need to make sure that all the nodes share the same copy of `.remake` instead of creating their own local copies.
 That way, unnecessarily redundant rebuilds will be avoided.
-You could achieve this by using symbolic links, changing all nodes to the same working directory (`plan_workflow(..., begin = "cd $PBS_O_WORKDIR")` for [PBS](https://en.wikipedia.org/wiki/Portable_Batch_System)), or some other method.
+You could achieve this by using symbolic links, changing all nodes to the same working directory (`write_makefile(..., begin = "cd $PBS_O_WORKDIR")` for [PBS](https://en.wikipedia.org/wiki/Portable_Batch_System)), or some other method.